 The Trust is committed to taking meaningful and ambitious action immediately to drive a significant reduction in its impact on the environment for the long term.
 The Trust will be transparent about its progress, take responsibility for its actions and seek to demonstrate leadership in this field.

-In addition, the Trust is committed to offsetting the net embodied carbon in projects such as the refurbishment of the Bridge Chapel and Chamber and the construction impacts of development on its land.
+In addition, the Trust is committed to offsetting the net embodied carbon in projects and the construction impacts of development on its land.